 NoteYou will be able to create Kubernetes clusters in any Linode data center from the Rancher UI, even if your Rancher Linode is located in a different region.

 The Rancher web application is run inside a Docker container, so you will also need to install Docker CE on your Linode.
 Follow the instructions for installing Docker CE on Ubuntu 18.04 and then return to this guide.

 You will also need to generate an API token and prepare a domain zone:

-Rancher will need a Linode APIv4 token from your Linode account in order to create your cluster.
+Rancher will need a Linode APIv4 token with read and write privileges from your Linode account in order to create your cluster.
 Review the instructions from the Getting Started with the Linode API guide to get a token.

 The Set Up DNS section of this guide will assign an address to this guide’s example app.
 In order to do so, you must already have a domain zone created in the Linode Cloud Manager.
 If you do not have a zone created, review the instructions from our DNS Manager guide.

 NoteIf you haven’t purchased a domain name, then you can read along with the DNS section of this guide without implementing it in your own cluster.